daleksla/STL/types/README.md

 Note: explicitly follow the accompanying documentation regarding which files to include, as MOST of the files in this sub-section are for internal use ONLY.

-All code in this library is located in namespace `salih::types`.
+All code in this sublibrary is located in main namespace `salih::types`.